DR. JACK L. SKINNER

 International Conference on Electron, Ion and Photon Beam Technology and Nanofabrication

-Jack Skinner served on the program committee for the International Conference on Electron, Ion and Photon Beam Technology and Nanofabrication and represented Montana Tech at the conference in Washington, D.C. in May 2014.
+Jack is serving on the Program Committee for the 59th International Conference on Electron, Ion, and Photon Beam Technology and Nanofabrication (EIPBN) in San Diego, CA, May 2015.

 Jack L. Skinner received the B.S. degree from Montana Tech of the University of Montana, Butte, MT, in General Engineering with a Mechanical Engineering Option in 2000, the M.S. degree from Washington State University, Pullman, WA, in Mechanical Engineering in 2002, and the Ph.D. degree from the University of California, Davis, CA, in Mechanical Engineering in 2007.

 He was a graduate researcher with the Berkeley Sensor and Actuator Center (BSAC), Berkeley, CA, from 2004 to 2007, where he developed diffractive optical microsystems.
 From 2003 to 2012, he was with Sandia National Laboratories, Livermore, CA, where he was a Principal Member of the Technical Staff before accepting a position as Assistant Professor of Mechanical Engineering in the General Engineering Department at Montana Tech, Butte, MT.
 He has been working in the field of nanotechnology and microelectromechanical systems (MEMS) since 2001.
 His research interests include technological advancements in the understanding and application of nanoscale devices, materials, and methods.

 Dr. Skinner is a member of the American Society of Mechanical Engineers (ASME), the Institute of Electrical and Electronics Engineers (IEEE), the Materials Research Society (MRS), the American Institute of Aeronautics and Astronautics (AIAA), and the American Society for Engineering Education (ASEE).